awsdocs/aws-java-developer-guide-v2/doc_source/examples-ec2-instances.rst

 Describing Instances
 ====================

-To list your instances, create a :aws-java-class-prev:`DescribeInstancesRequest
+To list your instances, create a :aws-java-class:`DescribeInstancesRequest
 <services/ec2/model/DescribeInstancesRequest>` and call the |ec2client|'s
 :methodname:`describeInstances` method.
-It will return a :aws-java-class-prev:`DescribeInstancesResponse
+It will return a :aws-java-class:`DescribeInstancesResponse
 <services/ec2/model/DescribeInstancesResponse>` object that you can use to list the |EC2| instances
 for your account and region.